yegor256/blog/_posts/2014/apr/2014-04-18-jcabi-http-server-mocking.md

 tags: jcabi http mocking
 description:
-  HTTP server mocking in Java unit and integration testing is easy and flexible with jcabi-http
+  HTTP server mocking in Java unit and integration testing is easy and flexible with jcabi-http; the article explains how HTTP server can be mocked in JUnit tests
 keywords:
   - java http server
   - java http client